Chouffe/chouffe.github.com/_posts/2019-08-17-mxnet-made-simple-transfer-learning.markdown

 ### Loading the pretrained model

-A base model is needed to demonstrate transfer learning.
+A base model has to be picked to demonstrate transfer learning.
 As we want to learn an image classification task, we can leverage a strong classification model that is known to perform well in practice.

-ResNets models are trained on the [ImageNet dataset][4] to discriminate between more than 20000 categories of objects.
+`ResNet` models are trained on the [ImageNet dataset][4] to discriminate between more than 20000 categories of objects.
 Ranging from cats to musical instruments.
 They are well suited for transfer learning on a new image classification task.

-We can start with `ResNet 18` which is small enough to get a baseline quickly.
-Using a pretrained model for classification tasks is explained in a [previous blog post][3].
+We can start with a `ResNet18` which is small enough to get a baseline quickly - using a pretrained model for classification tasks is explained in a [previous blog post][3].

-Run the following bash script to fetch a pretrained `ResNet 18` model.
+Run the following bash script to fetch a pretrained `ResNet18` model.

 ```bash
 #!/bin/bash